ThomasKaiser/sbc-bench/README.md

 ### Background activity

-It should be obvious that only an absolutely idle system can be benchmarked properly since if the benchmark programm has to fight with other processes for CPU or memory resources the scores will suffer.
+It should be obvious that only an absolutely idle system can be benchmarked properly since if the benchmark program has to fight with other processes for CPU or memory resources the scores will suffer.

 Results are invalid, more on this [above](#background-activity).